 LPL Financial is an organization of independent financial advisors.
-The firm provides proprietary technology, brokerage and investment advisory services to more than 20,000 financial advisors and 700 financial institutions, who in turn serve investors across the nation.
-The firm is headquartered in Boston, and has additional offices in San Diego and Fort Mill, South Carolina.
+The firm provides proprietary technology, brokerage and investment advisory services to more than 25,000 financial advisors and hundreds of financial institutions, who in turn serve investors across the nation.
+The firm is headquartered in Boston and has additional offices in San Diego and Fort Mill, South Carolina.

 LPL offers its services through its network of financial advisors spread out across the country.
 Because the firm’s advisors function more as contractors than as employees of the company, each advisor may offer slightly different services and a distinct approach.
 Still, each advisor has access to LPL’s vast amount of independent research and financial products and must also abide by the firm’s regulations.